To book

 Discretion recognized

 Would its driver have been none other than the French playwright and actor Sacha Guitry?
-There is no doubt that this prolific author of theater and then French cinema would have found a peaceful and discreet hideout at the Petit Palais in Nice.
+There is no doubt that this prolific author of the theater, then of the French cinema would have found at the Petit Palais of Nice a haven of peace and discretion.

-Known for his daring witticisms and his amorous escapades, but also jealous for his insolent success, we imagine that Sacha Guitry needed to recharge his batteries away from the Parisian tumults he provoked.
+Known for his audacious witticisms and his amorous escapades, but also envied for his insolent success, one imagines that Sacha Guitry needed to recharge his batteries away from the Parisian tumults that he provoked.

-The view of the Bay of Angels would inevitably have regenerated his verve as an incorrigible bon-vivant, unless the lemon trees of the Petit Palais had even more sharpened his pen, which is certainly often acidic but so quick-witted.
+The view of the Baie des Anges would have inevitably regenerated his verve as an incorrigible bon-vivant, unless the lemon trees of the Petit Palais had sharpened his pen even more, although often acidic but so lively in spirit.

 Link title